 Our History | Mission | Vision

-Komfo Anokye Teaching Hospital (KATH) is located in Kumasi, the Regional Capital of Ashanti Region with a total projected population of 4,780,380 (2000).
+Komfo Anokye Teaching Hospital (KATH) is located in Kumasi, the Regional Capital of Ashanti Region with a total projected population of 4,780,380 (2010 Ghana Population Census).

-The geographical location of the 1200-bed Komfo Anokye Teaching Hospital, the road network of the country and commercial nature of Kumasi make the hospital accessible to all the areas that share boundaries with Ashanti Region and others that are further away.
+The geographical location of this 1200-bed hospital, the road network of the country and commercial nature of Kumasi make it accessible to all parts of the country.

-In the 1940s, there was a hospital located on the hill over-looking Bantama Township designated African and European Hospitals.
+In the 1940s, there was a hospital located on the hill over-looking the Bantama township designated as African and European Hospitals.
 As their names implied, the African side treated Africans while the European side treated Europeans.
 However, on some rare occasions, high-ranking African government officials were given treatment in the European section.

-By 1952, the need to construct a new hospital to cater for the fast increasing population in Kumasi and therefore Ashanti Region arose.
-The European Hospital was therefore transferred to the Kwadaso Military Quarters to make way for the new project to begin.
-In 1954/55 the new hospital complex was completed and named the Kumasi Central Hospital.
+By 1952, the need to construct a new hospital to cater for the fast increasing population in Kumasi and, therefore, Ashanti Region arose.
+The European Hospital was, consequently, transferred to the Kwadaso Military Quarters to make way for the new project to begin.
+In 1954, the new hospital complex was completed and named the Kumasi Central Hospital and commenced operations in 1955.
 The name was later changed to the Komfo Anokye Hospital in honour and memory of the powerful and legendary fetish priest, Komfo Anokye.

-The hospital became a Teaching hospital in 1975 for the training of Medical Student in collaboration with the School of Medical Sciences of the University of Science and Technology, Kumasi.
+The hospital became a Teaching Hospital in the training of Medical Students following the establishment of the School of Medical Sciences (SMS) of the Kwame Nkrumah University of Science and Technology, Kumasi in 1975.

 To provide quality services to meet the needs and expectations of all its clients.
-This will be achieved through well-motivated and committed staff applying best practice and innovation.
+This will be achieved through well-motivated and committed staff applying best practice and innovativeness.

 —- The Ghana Health Services and Teaching Hospitals Act 525, 1996 established autonomous Teaching Hospital Boards.